Jonasthepanda67/Devblog/README.md

 - [📜 Changelog](https://github.com/Jonasthepanda67/Devblog?tab=readme-ov-file#-changelog)

 ## 📝 Description
 Welcome to my **Devblog** project.
 This is a school project that i have worked on and plan on using in the future for all my projects.
-In the future i plan on adding comments and thereby also add users so other can comment on my posts and give me their opinions and ideas for stuff.
+I plan on adding more and more features until its finish and at that point i will be using it for storing all my projects, reviews and updates.

 ## 💻 Features
 - **3 Different types of Posts**: Choose from 3 types of posts: Blogpost, Review or a Project post.